-NOTE 15.
+NOTE 19.
 RECENT GASB PRONOUNCEMENTS

-The District evaluated the following Governmental Accounting Standards Board Statements (GASBS) which became effective in the year ended June 30, 2020:
+The District evaluated the following Governmental Accounting Standards Board Statements (GASBS) which became effective in the year ended June 30, 2021:

 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018 (FY 2020).
+The requirements of this statement are effective for reporting periods beginning after December 15, 2018 (amended to December 15, 2019) (FY 2021).
+The objective of this statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This statement is not applicable to the District.